-The Truth About “Cheap Flights” in 2026
+The Truth About Cheap Flights in 2026

 Airline pricing in 2026 is governed by dynamic yield management algorithms that respond to demand signals in near-real time.
 Understanding this changes everything about how you search.
-You’re not looking for cheap flights — you’re looking for the moments when the algorithm hasn’t yet optimized the price upward.
+You’re not looking for cheap flights — you’re looking for the moments when the algorithm hasn’t yet optimised the price upward.

-1. The “Hidden City” Technique (Skiplagging)
+1. The Hidden City Technique (Skiplagging)

 If a direct flight from New York to Denver costs $400, but a connecting flight from New York to Las Vegas (connecting through Denver) costs $180, you can book the Vegas flight and get off in Denver.
 The layover becomes your destination.

 This is legal for passengers but technically against most airlines’ terms of service.
-Use tools like Skiplagged.com, which shows these hidden city opportunities automatically.
+Use tools like Skiplagged.com, which shows these hidden-city opportunities automatically.
 Critical rules: carry-on only (checked bags go to the final destination), book one-way, and don’t do it frequently on the same airline.

 2. Positioning Flights: The Multi-City Arbitrage

 If you live near a regional airport, flying to a major hub and catching a long-haul from there can dramatically reduce costs.
-A traveler in Edinburgh flying London → New York pays hundreds less than Edinburgh → New York.
+A traveller in Edinburgh flying London → New York pays hundreds less than Edinburgh → New York.
 A budget easyJet positioning flight to Heathrow or Gatwick first changes the economics entirely.

 3. Search 5-6 Weeks Before Departure for Short-Haul